hsw33/RNASeqProject/README.md

 $ conda install -c bioconda htseq

 ## Use RStudio and DESeq2 to conduct biological analysis
 After the output from HTSeq was available, I downloaded the files onto my desktop computer.
 Using RStudio, the R package DESeq2, and a script available on this page, I ran an analysis on the output files from HTSeq to extract pertinent biological information.
 Specifically, I obtained a table that identified 13 genes that are differentially expressed in thiamine-present vs absent C. albicans isolates.
 DESeq2 was able to identify the differential expression of genes between the transcriptome.
-There were only 13 genes that were significantly differentially expressed, and this data was consolidated into a table, as well as into a principle component analysis plot and a volcano plot.
+There were only 13 genes that were significantly differentially expressed, and this data was consolidated into a table, as well as a volcano plot.
+Information about the transcriptome as a whole was charted in the Principle Components Analysis (PCA) plot.

+All of this data is available in the folder titled "RStudioData."
 ## Interpretation of data
 The output from DESeq2 returned 13 genes that were significantly differentially expressed.
 Using a file on the HPC that had specific annotations for each gene of significance, I used the following command: